« Quatrain 11 | Main | Quatrain 13 »

 The Flower that once has blown for ever dies.

-(FG has italicized 'This' in line 2)
+(FG had italicized "This" in line 2)

-1. Drink wine because you will sleep beneath the ground for a long time 2.
-Without companion, without mate, without lover and partner -- I suppose these are synonymous (some translations shorten the list) yet the list is more 'Persian' and intimate as it continues: hamdam -- 'sharing the same breath/or language' and joft -- someone 'yoked' a word which joft is cognate with; munes is more general, 'associate' likely nails it while harif sometimes is used for a person you don't like 3.
-Careful!
-Don't tell anyone this hidden secret -- there may be many other 'injunctive' passages like this one in Persian literature.
-I think of Rumi, ghazal 2219 from the divan-e shams-e tabrizi, where intense feelings can be dissipated by talk or cannot be expressed through words.
-Here it serves two purposes: the first order is for recipients of the 'secret' to take this advice and use it and secondly, with irony, many, if told this, would not see the meaning.
-Why waste words on those who cling to prevalent teaching?
-4. The flower which has withered will not bloom
+Translation & Discussion of the quatrain: 1.
+Drink wine, because you will sleep beneath the ground for a long time.
+2. Without companion, without mate, without wife and partner -- these, I suppose, are synonomous (some translations shorten the list), yet the list is more intimate as it continues: hamdam -- "sharing the same breath or language" and joft, someone "yoked" (joft and yoked are cognate). munes is more general, "associate" likely nails it; harif, a friend, someone of the same generation even.
+3. Careful!
+Don't tell anyone this hidden secret--two purposes are served by this admonition: the first is for recipients of this secret to take the advice and use it, and secondly, with irony, many if told this, would not see its meaning.
+Why waste words on those who cling only to prevalent teaching?
+4. The flower that has withered will not bloom.

 Ah, make the most of what we yet may spend,